chinnichaitanya/BCH-encoder-decoder/README.md

 ## Description
 - `project-1.pdf` is the problem statement for the project
 - `final` folder contains the final code for the given specifications
-- `report` folder contains the report for the project
+- `Report` folder contains the report for the project
 - Other folders contain the files of the collaborators created and updated during development

 ## Note